-Our Designated Safeguarding Lead is Michelle Ainscough (Head of Pupil Support and Welfare); our Deputy Designated Safeguarding Leads are Jacquie Stevenson (Acting Headteacher) and Emma Putt (Deputy Headteacher) and our Designated Safeguarding Lead for the BASC is Sue Bennett (BASC Manager) Sharon Sanderson and Eleanor Clear.
+Our Designated Safeguarding Lead is Michelle Ainscough (Head of Pupil Support and Welfare); our Deputy Designated Safeguarding Leads are Jacquie Stevenson (Headteacher), Kristen Fawcett (Acting Headteacher) and Emma Putt (Assistant Headteacher) and our Designated Safeguarding Leads for the BASC are Sue Bennett (BASC Manager) Sharon Sanderson and Eleanor Clear.

 Our full policy for Safeguarding and Child Protection is saved under the Policies section of the website.